lacic/session-knn-ae/ipython/1_Preprocessing/README.md

 ## Datasets

-A detailed description for the recsys dataset can be found on the [RecSys Challenge Webseite](http://www.recsyschallenge.com/2017/).
+A detailed description for the RecSys17 dataset can be found on the [RecSys Challenge Webseite](http://www.recsyschallenge.com/2017/).

 The RecSys interaction.csv file has the following fields:
 - user_id [int]